arimartell/CapstoneProject/README.md

 - https://docs.ponyorm.org/transactions.html (Testing database with using db_session from Pony ORM)

 Modules to install:

-pip install flask flask-login pony pytest
+- pip install flask
+- flask-login
+- pony
+- pytest

 NOTE: we only implemented code in backend folder, ignore frontend folder

 Run app:

-cd backend
+- cd backend
-python3 app.py
+- python3 app.py

 Run test cases command:
+- cd backend
-pytest
+- pytest

 Note that we have to make sure that users used for unit tests are in the database